-This activity was initially approved in our FY 2009 MTW Annual Plan and was modified through our FY 2010 Plan.
-The initial implementation of this activity began on October 1, 2009 and the work requirement for portability was implemented on August 1, 2010.
+- FY 2009: Initial Approval.
+The initial implementation of this activity began on October 1, 2009 - FY 2010: Amended to add a work requirement for portability.
+The work requirement component was implemented on August 1, 2010, and ended through HACSB's FY 2019 Annual MTW Plan.

 Through this activity, HACSB applies the requirements of its ongoing MTW activities to inbound portability participants.
 This activity has resulted in significant staff time savings.
-In FY2017, staff hours spent on inbound portability participants were reduced by 88% over the baseline year.
 All benchmarks for this activity have been fully or partially met since FY 2010.

-Activity 8: Local Policies for Portability CE #1: Agency Cost Savings Unit of Measurement Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Activity 8: Local Policies for Portability CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total cost of task in dollars (decrease).
 Cost of task prior to implementation of the activity (in dollars).
 Expected cost of task after implementation of the activity (in dollars).
 Actual cost of task after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
-Total cost of portability in dollars. \$70,060 in FY 2009 Staff cost calculation: 2,004 hours X \$34.96 average staff cost per hour \$35,029 in FY 2015 and beyond. \$21,936 in FY 2018 Staff Cost Calculation: 627.46 hours X \$34.96 average staff cost per hour Yes, the outcome meets and exceeds the benchmark for this metric.
+Total cost of portability in dollars. \$70,060 in FY 2009 Staff cost calculation: 2,004 hours X \$34.96 average staff cost per hour \$35,029 in FY 2015 and beyond. \$9,183 in FY 2019 Staff Cost Calculation: 262.68 hours X \$34.96 average staff cost per hour Yes, the outcome meets and exceeds the benchmark for this metric.

 Activity 8: Local Policies for Portability CE #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total time to complete the task in staff hours (decrease).
 Total amount of staff time dedicated to the task prior to implementation of the activity (in hours).
 Expected amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Whether the outcome meets or exceeds the benchmark.
 Total hours of staff time spent annually to process inbound portability 2,004 hours in FY 2009 1,002 hours in FY 2010 and beyond.
-627.46 hours in FY 2018 Staff Time Calculation: 4.58 hours per port-in x 137 port-ins in FY 2018.
+262.68 hours in FY 2019 Staff Time Calculation: 1.32 hours per port-in x 199 port-ins in FY 2019.
 Yes, the outcome meets and exceeds the benchmark for this metric.